Dealing with Deer

 Beth lives in south Spokane County, in a very rural and open area that has plenty of deer.
 She obviously needed to come up with way to keep them from eating her flowers.
 Fortunately, she had visited CasaCano Farms and found that solution.
 She credits her friend (and CasaCano employee) Ben Alexander with helping her set it up.

 Before I continue, I should explain something useful that I learned about deer a few years ago.
-They can jump high or they can jump wide; but they can’t jump high AND wide at the same time.
+They can jump high or they can jump wide.
+But they can’t jump high AND wide at the same time.
 So this set-up seems to work on this principle.

 The two fences are spaced 30″ apart.
 The outer fence has electrified polytape (a ribbon-like material that contains metal to conduct electricity) set at a height of 20″ and the inner fence is electrified with two wires at heights of 16″ and 36″.
 You can see a diagram of this on the DeerBuilder website.
 You will definitely want to visit this link because it shows materials, costs and step-by-step instructions.